 Online Bill Payment: More and more people handle their financial commitments electronically.
 This is a very suitable method for offering our “first fruits” to the Lord rather than offering only that which remains.
 Stewards may very easily set up automatic periodic payments from their bank to the church in fulfillment of their stewardship obligation.
 A payment module may also be added to the parish web site.

 PayPal: There are a number of companies facilitating payment by debit or credit card.
-Manyparishes have set up links on their parish web site permitting individuals to submit their financial support through an online credit or debit payment.
-We will soon offer this capability as another way for parishioners to offer their commitments of treasure.
+We offer this service as another way for parishioners to offer their commitments of treasure.
+A link is shown on this page and on the homepage.